topcoder-platform/challenge-autopilot/README.md

 - AUTH0_CLIENT_ID: AUTH0 client id, used to get M2M token
 - AUTH0_CLIENT_SECRET: AUTH0 client secret, used to get M2M token
 - CHALLENGES_TABLE: the name of the challenges table
+- SUBMISSION_REVIEWS_TABLE: the name of the review table
+- SUBMISSIONS_TABLE: the name of the submission table
 - CREATE_CLOUDTRAIL: should be set to `true` unless CloudTrail is already set up in the account
 - SCHEDULE_API_URL: the url of the schedule api
+- CHALLENGE_API_URL: the url of the challenge api
-- CHALLENGE_API_URL: the url of the challenge api *Note, _All these are set via the environment variables.
+- SUBMISSIONS_API_URL: the url of the submissions api *Note, _All these are set via the environment variables.

 ## Install and deploy